dana23746/docker_images/README.md

 # docker_images

-Docker Images to be used, feel free
+Docker Images, feel free to use

+## To upload a new one

+docker build --tag dana23747/azure-devops-linux-agent:latest . && docker push dana23747/azure-devops-linux-agent:latest